-- A UTI happens when bacteria gets into the bladder.
+- A UTI happens when there are bacteria in the bladder.

 - UTIs are not contagious.

 - UTIs can be cured with antibiotics.

 Urinary tract infections (UTIs) are a common type of infection caused by bacteria (germs).
 Children, teens, women, and men can get UTIs.

 What is the urinary tract?